iyacino/react__dashboard/README.md

 # iYacino-React-Dashboard

-This project is a react bases dashboard that uses multiple technologies and variety of solutions.
+This project is a react-based dashboard that uses multiple technologies and variety of solutions.

 ## External Frameworks used